Retrieves objects from Amazon S3. To use

 Confirms that the requester knows that they will be charged for the request.
 Bucket owners need not specify this parameter in their requests.
-For information about downloading objects from requester pays buckets, see Downloading Objects in Requestor Pays Buckets in the Amazon S3 Developer Guide .
+For information about downloading objects from requester pays buckets, see Downloading Objects in Requestor Pays Buckets in the Amazon S3 User Guide .

 Part number of the object being read.
 This is a positive integer between 1 and 10,000.
 Effectively performs a ‘ranged’ GET request for the part specified.
 Useful for downloading just a part of an object.

 The account ID of the expected bucket owner.
 If the bucket is owned by a different account, the request will fail with an HTTP